bottomshorter/OriginTrail-Node-Watch/README.md

 __THIS BOT IS HOSTED LOCALLY ON YOUR MACHINE__

+Pre-liminary Steps:
+	-open Terminal/Command Prompt
+	-execute the following: cd Desktop

+	You should see in your command prompt

 1.)
 Clone the repo and navigate into the folder and to install dependencies type in cmd:

 	git clone https://github.com/bottomshorter/OriginTrail-Node-Watch.git